abhitopia/notes/smart_reply.md

 ## Computation

+- **Response Clustering**
+  - cluser responses with same intent.
+    - Eg., _"Yes, I'll be there"_ has same intent as _"I will be there"_
+  - diversity
+    - ensure suggestions do not belong to same cluster.

 ## Algorithm
 - **Preprocessing**

  Data collected is message and reponse pairs. ( For triggering model, also messages with no response collected)
  - Language Detection
  - Tokenization
  - Normalization (infrequent words removed. entities like names, URLs, addresses, replaces with special tokens)